CodingClubUC3M/codingclubuc3m.github.io/_posts/2018-05-23-Introduction-Julia-hidden.md

 v = [a; b] 	  # Concatenating two vectors.
 Notice that we use ';' no ','.
 ```

-There are other choices (no so used, but interesting) for defining an array such as:
+There are other possibilities (no so used, but interesting) for creating an array such as:

 ```julia
 v = [1,2,3];